700 Geipe Road #274 Catonsville MD 21228

 • Highest rates of resolution or elimination of co-morbidities such as type II diabetes, sleep apnea, hypertension and many others

-Morbidly obese patients prior to bariatric surgery suffer from a higher frequency of reflux symptoms compared to the general population.
-To minimize the risk of significant GERD after bariatric surgery we actively screen patients for symptoms of reflux and hiatal hernia.
+Prior to bariatric surgery, morbidly obese people had a greater incidence of reflux symptoms than the normal population.
+To reduce the risk of major GERD following bariatric surgery, we regularly examine patients for reflux and hiatal hernia symptoms.

-If detected, we repair it at the time of the bariatric procedure.
-This approach minimizes risk of possible delayed surgery for this condition which might be needed in about 20% of patients and greatly improve their quality of life after bariatric surgery
+If it is discovered, it is repaired during the bariatric treatment.
+This technique reduces the danger of delayed surgery for this disease, which may be required in around 20% of patients, and dramatically improves their quality of life following bariatric surgery.

 Ready to take the first step to weight loss?